EpsilonSolutions/netscaler-command-reference/docs/network/route/route.md

 <b>gateway</b>
 IP address of the gateway for this route.
 Can be either the IP address of the gateway, or can be null to specify a null interface route.

-<b>cost</b>
-The cost of a route is used to compare routes of the same type.
-The route having the lowest cost is the most preferred route.
-Possible values: 0 through 65535.
-Default: 0.
-Maximum value: 65535

 <b>td</b>
 Integer value that uniquely identifies the traffic domain in which you want to configure the entity.
 If you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of 0.
 Minimum value: 0